answersLogoWhite

 Robert K. Merton is the theorist associated with strain theory.
 He developed the concept in the 1930s to explain how societal structures and expectations can lead individuals to engage in deviant behavior.

-What are the strengths of psychoanalytic approach?
+What are the weaknesses of pavlov's theory?

 Related questions